RobinHerbots/Inputmask/README_other.md

 });
 ```

-You can find/modify/extend these alias in the jquery.inputmask.extensions.js
+You can find/modify/extend these aliases in the inputmask.extensions.js